 - Debt paid on time

-- Provide last 12 months cancelled checks to prove required party paid all 12 payments directly to creditor
+- Other states require 12 months of cancelled checks to prove required party paid all 12 payments directly to creditor

 - USDA is an exception though.
-USDA will not allow the exclusion of debts even with cancelled checks.
+USDA will not allow the exclusion of debts without cancelled checks for 12 months on joint debt

 - Divorce decree must state who is the person responsible for the specific debt

-- In some instances, cancelled checks may not be required.
-Some loans go solely by the divorce wording
+- In most instances, cancelled checks are not required.
+Most loans go solely by the divorce wording

 - Debt could still affect borrower’s credit score though

-- Additionally, USDA does not allow the exclusion of debts with a divorce decree.
+- Additionally, USDA does not allow the exclusion of debts with a divorce decree and no cancelled checks

 Consult Professionals to Cross the Bridge